-Morrison came to Princeton in 1989 to teach literature and writing.
-She was a member of the University's creative writing program and founded the Princeton Atelier, which brings to campus renowned artists from all fields to collaborate with students on original performances, productions and exhibitions.
+Morrison came to Princeton in 1989 and was a member of the University's creative writing program until she retired in 2006.
+In 1994, she founded the Princeton Atelier, bringing together undergraduate students in interdisciplinary collaborations with acclaimed artists and performers.

-Before joining the Princeton faculty, Morrison served as a senior editor at Random House for 20 years.
-She has held teaching posts at Yale University, Bard College and Rutgers University.
-She received a bachelor's degree from Howard University in 1953 and a master's degree in American literature from Cornell University in 1955.
+Before joining the Princeton faculty, Morrison held the Albert Schweitzer Chair in the Humanities at the State University of New York-Albany.
+Previously, she was a senior editor at Random House for 20 years.
+She also has taught at Howard University, Yale University, Bard College and Rutgers University.

 The papers of Nobel laureate Toni Morrison are now part of the permanent library collections of Princeton University, where the renowned author served on the faculty for 17 years.
 Included in the collection and the exhibit in Firestone Library Oct. open 18-Nov.
 24 are drafts of "The Bluest Eye."
 (Photo by Don Skemer, Department of Rare Books and Special Collections)

 The papers of Toni Morrison contain about 180 linear feet of research materials documenting the author's life, work and writing methods, according to Don Skemer, curator of manuscripts in the Department of Rare Books and Special Collections in the Princeton University Library.
 The papers will be among the most important holdings of the Manuscripts Division, housed in Firestone Library, with its renowned collection of major literary and publishing archives.